-The information presented is not intended to constitute a complete analysis of all tax considerations.
+This material is not intended to constitute a complete analysis of all tax considerations.
 Internal Revenue Service regulations generally provide that, for the purpose of avoiding United States federal tax penalties, a taxpayer may rely only on formal written opinions meeting specific regulatory requirements.
-The information presented does not meet those requirements.
-Accordingly, the information presented was not intended or written to be used, and a taxpayer cannot use it, for the purpose of avoiding United States federal or other tax penalties or for the purpose of promoting, marketing or recommending to another party any tax-related matters. © 2010 Pillsbury Winthrop Shaw Pittman LLP.
-All rights reserved.
+This material does not meet those requirements.
+Accordingly, this material was not intended or written to be used, and a taxpayer cannot use it, for the purpose of avoiding United States federal or other tax penalties or of promoting, marketing or recommending to another party any tax-related matters.